Here’s what to look for and how to take care of yourself if you have symptoms of coronary artery disease (coronary heart disease).

-- Coronary angiogram looks for blockage and flow of blood in the coronary arteries.
+- Coronary angiogram looks for blockage and flow of blood in your coronary arteries.

 How to prevent coronary artery disease

 High blood pressure, high blood cholesterol, diabetes, smoking, and having suffered from a previous heart attack or stroke can increase your risk of developing coronary artery disease.
-Also being overweight, eating a poor diet, not exercising, and drinking alcohol to excess raises the chance of getting a heart attack.
+Being overweight, eating a poor diet, not exercising, and drinking alcohol to excess also raises the chance of a heart attack.
 Heredity is a factor, too.

 To reduce your risks of developing coronary artery disease, you’ll have to make some lifestyle changes.
 If you smoke, it’s smart to quit.
-You might also have to change your diet to one that is lower in sodium and fat.
-If your cholesterol numbers are high, you may want to change your diet.
-Talk to your doctor about what you should and should not be eating.
+You might also have to reduce the amount of sodium and fat in your diet and take steps to lower your cholesterol.
+Talk to your doctor about what you should and should not eat.

-He may also recommend an exercise plan.
-If you haven’t exercised in a while, you might want to start by walking.
-Again, it’s always recommended that you talk to your doctor when starting a new physical activity.
+Your doctor may recommend an exercise plan.
+If you haven’t exercised in a while, you might want to start with walking.
+Always talk to your doctor before starting a new physical activity.

-Your doctor may also prescribe medications that can lower your risks for getting a heart attack; these usually include meds for high cholesterol, high blood pressure, and low blood flow.
+Your doctor may prescribe medications that can lower your risks for getting a heart attack; these usually include medicines for high cholesterol, high blood pressure, and low blood flow.